EdgeFirstAI/documentation/docs/models/modelpack/deployment/pc.md

     )
 ```

-We can save the visualization output.
+Finally, we can save the visualization output.

 ```python
 original.save("output.png")